Are the concerns of food and using the toilet stopping or ever stopped you to visit China? If you answer "yes", such worries are probably unnecessary.

 I know, I know, what you are told might be entirely the opposite to what I am stating, especially when it comes to concerns of China's food safety.
 But as long as good sense stays, you should not easily buy the exaggerated facts from mass media or from those who have never set foot in China.

-Yes, food poisoning is possible, same as in any other country around the world.
+Yes, food poisoning is possible, the same as in any other country around the world.
 And for people who haven't developed an immune system to resist the local "bugs", they are more likely to get parasites from food.
 Sounds horrifying?
 Truth is, there hasn't been a news report following foreign tourists suffering from food poisoning in Google in the past few years.
 If one of your friends just returned from China and complained of her/his unpleasant dealing with the food there, I can assure you that it was a very isolated experience.

-Having been working in the inbound tourism industry at Odyssey Tours over 10 years, I've handled hundreds of thousands of people's private tour arrangements but received very few complaints of food issues from them, with the worst case being a girl hugging the bowl after she insisted trying spicy food despite of her food allergy.
+Having been working in the inbound tourism industry at Odyssey Tours over 10 years, I've handled hundreds of thousands of people's private tour arrangements but received very few complaints of food issues from them, with the worst case being a girl hugging the bowl after she insisted trying spicy food despite her food allergy.
 Taking a private tour enables one to either follow our recommendation or eat at where they feel like to, so meals are what they cannot praise enough after the travel consultant and the tour guides.
 This comment made by one of Odyssey Tours travelers, Jessica C., is a norm of the most customer feedback:

 "We loved experiencing a variety of foods here.
 We ate Dim Sum, Korean, Indian, and Chinese.
 There are so many choices and it is all good.
 When we were with our guide she did a great job taking us to local places to eat that were clean, affordable, and delicious."